-This Certificate provides students with the knowledge, skills and experience to enter occupations in the carpentry sector.
-Students will learn terminology and basic skills in word working and carpentry, including use of tools, how to work with concrete forming, floor and wall framing, roofs, windows and doors, blueprint reading, shop drawing, applied mathematics and safety.
-Students will also learn skills for success in the workplace such as communication and job search skills, customer service, team work and conflict management.
-The program covers the complete content of the First Period and a portion of second year Carpentry Apprenticeship technical training.
-Graduates may be eligible to challenge the First Period Carpentry apprenticeship exam.
+The Carpentry and Construction Certificate will provide graduates with knowledge, skills, and experience to assist their entry into carpentry/construction occupations.
+The program is designed for individuals who are interested in the carpentry trade but who have litmited or no previous exposure to the trade through work, school, volunteer activities, or life experiences.
+Students will learn terminology and basic skills in word working and carpentry.
+This will include safe and proper use of hand and power tools, building procedures, how to work with concrete forms, floor and wall framing, roofs, doors and windows, blueprint reading, shop drawing, applied mathematics, and safety.
+Students will also learn skills to help them succeed in the workplace such as communication skills, job search techniques, teamwork, conflict management, and customer service.
+The program covers the complete content of the First Period and a portion of Second Period of Carpentry Apprenticeship technical training.